Firefox Borrows From Tor Browser Again, Blocks Canvas Fingerprinting - Slashdot

 Good man, I’m glad.
 I will always think of you as the HOSTS guy.

-Speaking of Firefox (Score:4, Informative)
+Speaking of Firefox (Score:5, Informative)

 Borrowed from a derivative project?
 (Score:3)